by Freddy Tran Nager, Founder of Atomic Tango + Not Much of a Gambler; photo by Michał Parzuchowski on Unsplash…

 Sometimes It’s a No-Brainer…

 If you think rim insurance is silly, when I enrolled in USC for my MBA, the school tried to sell me education insurance in case I got sick and couldn’t complete the program, I’d be off the hook for my tuition and loans.
-(Note: This is the exact same MBA program that taught me smart investing and the concept of time value of money.
-So I think this was a test of my business acumen.)
+(This is the exact same MBA program that taught me smart investing and the concept of time value of money, so I think they were testing my business acumen.)
 Back then, I was a healthy male in my 30s, and since I don’t participate in cliff diving or bomb defusing, the odds were slim that I’d suffer something debilitating or get pregnant.
 And from what I’ve seen, universities are pretty flexible in enabling students to resume their educations when they’ve recovered from whatever ails them.

 Now isn’t it possible that a computer company or a car dealer or an MBA program truly has your best interests at heart?
 Aren’t the extended warranties a sign that they really care about your investment, and just want to make sure you’re protected?